25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### Query Syntax vs Method Syntax

-Query syntax and method syntax are semantically identical, but many people find query syntax simpler and easier to read.
+Query syntax and method syntax are semantically identical, but many people find query syntax simpler and easier to read

 - Some queries must be expressed as method calls